IBM/ansible-role-infosvr-import-export/README.md

 - Installation of the `python-lxml` library (eg. via `yum`)
 - The `{IS_HOME}/ASBServer/logs` directory of the domain tier must be write-able by the user running the role (as well as each of the `.log` files in that directory)

-(The privilege escalation to `dsadm` is used primarily for the operational metadata handling; if you do not need to use this, you may not need any privilege escalation.)
+(The privilege escalation to `dsadm` is used primarily for the operational metadata handling and the extraction and loading of DataStage project variables; if you do not need to use these, you may not need any privilege escalation.)

 ## Role Variables